GiftOfEris/izzykayu.github.io/index.md

 ### Some dataviz examples
 ![IMAGE](calendar.png)
-_Calendar Heat map of Accidental Drug Deaths from 2012 - 2016 in CT_
+Calendar Heat map of Drug Deaths from 2012 - 2016 in CT

 ![IMAGE](mapwithcoveragelevel.png)

-_Mapping dental "can't afford" tweets from pilot study against medicaid coverage levels_
+Mapping dental "can't afford" tweets from pilot study against medicaid coverage levels

 Oh, and this is me!
 ![IMAGE](doraemon.png)